peterjc/peterjc.github.io/wiki/Getting_Started.md

     seq CATGTAGACTAG is 12 bases long
     reverse complement is CTAGTCTACATG
     protein translation is HVD*

+This was a very quick demonstration of Biopython's [Seq](Seq "wikilink") (sequence) object and some of its methods.

 Reading and writing Sequence Files
 ----------------------------------